donsheehy/datastructures/prose/03_analysis.md

  - calling a function
  - returning from a function

-Below, there is listings of the asymptotic running time of the most common operations on the standard python collections classes.
+Below, there is listings of the asymptotic running time of the most common operations on the standard Python collections classes.
 You should familiarize yourself with these listings.
 In particular, you should be aware of which operations on collections produce a new copy of the collection.
 For example, concatenation and slicing both produce a new collection and thus the running times are proportional to the length of the newly created collection.